pablisch/how-to-vite-react-ts-todo-crud-client/README.md

 - Ability to retrieve URL sections and the complete URL broken down into sections

-**Review ALL the above and see what needs to be removed**

-Review `isDefaultUrlValue` in IdParamsContext and any other possible repeats of this.
+* Review `isDefaultUrlValue` in IdParamsContext and any other possible repeats of this.
 Is this needed?
 Sounds better to accept repetition of local derived state and if needed should be url section specific named.
   Once this is resolved, look at better logic for removing local stored idParam and queryParams based on valid entries, e.g. no `/` for idParams and appropriate regex for queryParams.

 Continue with data-list trial in UrlForms